ioannisa/SecuredAndroidPersistence/README.md

     val expiresIn: Long = 0L
 )

-// create encrypted shared prefference and store it with an initial value var authInfo by persistManager.encryptedSharedPreferenceDelegate(AuthInfo())
+// Create encrypted shared preference and store it with an initial value var authInfo by persistManager.preference(AuthInfo())

-// just as if it was a normal variable, you can change authInfo
+// Update authInfo as if it was a normal variable authInfo = AuthInfo(
-// and it will get encrypted under the "authInfo" key at EncryptedSharedPreferences authInfo = AuthInfo(
     accessToken = "token123",
     refreshToken = "refresh123",
     expiresIn = 3600L
 )

-// this retrieves the encryptedSharedPreference print(authInfo)
+// Retrieve the encrypted shared preference println(authInfo)

-// and infact the above is the equivalent to this print(persistManager.sharedPrefs.get("authInfo")
+// Equivalent to accessing the preference directly println(persistManager.sharedPrefs.get("authInfo", AuthInfo()))
 ```

-To handle Double and complex data types, the library uses serialization via the `gson` library, while standard types supported by SharedPreferences avoid serialization.
+To handle `Double` and complex data types, the library uses serialization via the `gson` library, while standard types supported by `SharedPreferences` avoid serialization.

 | Data Type | Supported Directly | Handled via gson Serialization |
 |-----------|:------------------:|:------------------------------:|